 Another army unit which may have had a hand in the “Guerrilla Army” program was the Army’s top secret Directorate of Research and Civil Affairs (DRCA).
 This unit was headed by the shadowy Lieutenant Colonel Alfred Conlon and was originally tasked with the civil administration of Papua New Guinea and other Australian protectorates in the Pacific.
 One of DRCA’s projects was to draw up plans to deal with a Japanese invasion of the Australian mainland.
 No records exist as to what these plans were and the only reason that we are aware of the existence of this project is from the memoirs of former Prime Minister John Kerr, who worked for the unit for a time as well as temporary detached duty with the US Office of Strategic Services.
 Precisely three records of the DRCA from the war era exist and all of these are dated after 1943 when the invasion crisis had eased.

-Special Units of the Volunteer Defence Corps and Militia:
+Special Units of the Volunteer Defense Corps and Militia:

-The Volunteer Defence Corps (VDC) was similar in concept to the British Home Guard.
-They were tasked with local military and civil defence support tasks in their local areas in the event of combat action in Australia.
+The Volunteer Defense Corps (VDC) was similar in concept to the British Home Guard.
+They were tasked with local military and civil defense support tasks in their local areas in the event of combat action in Australia.
 The VDC was predominantly composed of Great War veterans initially and was quasi-military in nature, with rifles, mortars and light artillery issued.

-In 1941, there were several proposals for the formation of VDC guerrilla units to operate in their home areas, organising resistance and conducting raids and sabotage operations similar to the French “Maquis”.
+In 1941, there were several proposals for the formation of VDC guerrilla units to operate in their home areas, organizing resistance and conducting raids and sabotage operations similar to the French “Maquis”.
 These proposals are known to have been implemented in a significantly simplified and modified form.
-If local defences were overrun, the surviving VDC personnel were simply instructed to continue the battle in guerrilla fashion.
+If local defenses were overrun, the surviving VDC personnel were simply instructed to continue the battle in guerrilla fashion.

 VDC Guerrilla personnel training with improvised incendiary devices.